Domestic Violence Charges in Florida

 Among the potential penalties for a domestic violence conviction are a lengthy prison sentence and hefty fines.
 Further, you may also have to attend mandatory counseling sessions, and lose the right to see your children and loved ones.
 A judge may even order that you are no longer allowed to enter your own home.
 What’s more is that having a domestic violence conviction on your record will also hinder your ability to gain employment and other activities that require a background check such as applying for a housing lease.

-If you are being investigated in relation to a potential domestic violence charge, it is wise to ensure that you do not speak with law enforcement without your attorney present.
+If you are being investigated in relation to a potential domestic violence charge, it is wise to ensure that you do not speak with law enforcement without your lawyer present.
 Law enforcement officials are trained to get you to unknowingly incriminate yourself during questioning.
 Thus, it is important to withhold communication regardless of how benign the questioning may seem.

 Reach Out to Us for Professional Assistance